Novonikolayevsk Fire (1909): Description

 The fire began in the central part of Novonikolayevsk on Kainskaya Street.
 Gnusin, a resident of the house on the street, burned resin for his own purposes near his dwelling.
 Sparks hit one of the buildings, which caught fire.
 A few minutes later, the hayloft and the warehouse of agricultural tools were ignited.
 The fire then swept through the Alexandrovskaya, Mostovaya and Spasskaya streets.
 An hour later, Vorontsovskaya, Krivoshchyokovskaya and Logovskaya streets were on fire.

 The Team of Voluntary Firefighting Society could not stop the fire.
 The City and Zakamenskaya fire brigades also arrived to extinguish the fire, but they also failed.

 The fire covered a huge part of the city, from the place of the modern Avtovokzal (Krasny Prospekt 4) to the territory where Central Park is now located, from Nikolayevsky Prospekt to the Kamenka River.

 Damage

 Damage amounted to more than 5 million golden rubles.
-The fire destroyed 22 city blocks, 794 houses burned down.
+The fire destroyed 22 city blocks, with 794 houses burning down.
+This left around eight thousand people homeless.

-Thousands of people lost their houses.
 A few days after the fire, the typhus epidemic hit the city.